 Each year the camp has a different theme, allowing our many returning campers to have unique experiences year after year.
 Past camp themes have included: Stream Pollution (2015), Nature’s Structures (2016), Bugs, Bacteria and Beyond (2017), “What’s In Our Water?”
-(2018), and The Secret Life of Forests (2019)
+(2018), The Secret Life of Forests (2019),and Spectacular Streams (2022).

 Visit the camp Flickr photo gallery to see just how much fun our campers have!

 Unfortunately, demand is so high that we are only able to invite each camper to attend for one session per summer.
 In addition, each week of camp follows the same curriculum, and therefore campers may participate for one session only.
 We typically fill each session to capacity, so be sure to reserve your preferred week early.
-However, middle school students are invited to participate in both our Eco-Discovery camp and our Art + Science course.

 Please return the application form to us via email (firstname.lastname@example.org) or mail (2801 Sharon Turnpike, PO Box AB, Millbrook, NY 12545).

 For more information about scholarships, contact us at email@example.com.